"I Dare You to Laugh:" Oscar Boyson and Ricky Camilleri Give Satire Its Teeth Back

 "The best satire is so cutting," Camilleri claims.
 "It is merciless and brutal to almost everyone involved.
 If you're going to make a satire, everybody has to be subject to ridicule.
 Everybody has to fall victim to the blade."

-That same shock was mirrored during the financing process, where some executives told them the movie would be easier to fund if they repackaged it as a horror film.
+That same shock was foretold during the financing process, where some executives told them the movie would be easier to fund if they repackaged it as a horror film.
 "I found that deeply offensive to the victims of mass shootings, far more offensive than our movie, which was an honest character study," Camilleri says.
 "We cared about how human beings exist within a story, not about creating a clever commercial package."

 Our Hero, Balthazar premiered at Tribeca in June 2025, and most of the distributors who looked at it passed on it.
 The reviews were strong, but the conversation inside the industry was apparently more cautious.
 The film is in theaters at all because a twenty-six-year-old film school student named Peter Gold liked it enough to start a distribution company specifically to release it.
 It opened on a single screen at the Regal Union Square in New York at the end of March and posted a $33,138 per-theater average in its first weekend, topping the specialty box office.